 Have you been working on any exciting projects after the Fellowship ended?

-During the Fellowship, we talked a lot about the benefits of cold emailing to create new opportunities for yourself.
+During the summer, we talked a lot about the benefits of cold emailing to create new opportunities for yourself.
 I was really inspired, so I contacted Dr. Jeremy, a Harvard professor who researches cell memory, and I asked if I could work on a research project with him.
 We plan to do the research at UPF University, and we’re still working out the details, but I’m so excited!